sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/pre-loading-user-apps.md

-# Pre-loading User Application artifacts as part of USB installer
+# Pre-loading User Application Artifacts as Part of USB installer

 Edge Microvisor Toolkit (EMT) Standalone Node enables users to quickly deploy a single-node cluster based on lightweight Kubernetes.
-In scenarios such as OEM (Original Equipment Manufacturer) use cases, users may need to pre-load applications onto the edge node before testing and shipping it to its final installation site.This capability is especially useful for those who want their applications to be available and ready for use immediately after installation.
+In use cases such as OEM (Original Equipment Manufacturer), users may need to pre-load applications onto the edge node before testing and shipping it to its final installation site.
+This capability is especially useful for those who want their applications to be available and ready for use immediately after installation.

 To support these requirements, EMT Standalone Node allows users to include their application artifacts